 - submitting work after a deadline missed due to pregnancy or childbirth

 - providing alternatives to make up missed work

-The FSU Nursing Room provides a private, secure, clean space for breastfeeding.
-The location is listed below.
+The FSU Women's Lounge provides a private, secure, clean space for breastfeeding.
 The room is available to all students, faculty and staff, as well as spouses and domestic partners.

 Williams Hall, second floor, Room 215